Home

 Kodiak

 To Alaskan standards, Kodiak Island is one of the premier sites for whale watching.
-Many charter boats that offer whale watching tours can be found throughout the harbors here, so call ahead and find the best one.
+Many charter boats that offer whale-watching tours can be found throughout the harbors here, so call ahead and find the best one.
 For an educational side-quest, check out the wealth of information on display at the Kodiak Wildlife Refuge Visitor's Center.
-Here you will find the skeleton of a 37-foot gray whale that was found on a nearby beach in 2000.
-Being able to take in this sight, as well as the other displays throughout their exhibit hall, will bring valuable perspective to your whale and wildlife expedition in the area.
+Here, you will find the skeleton of a 37-foot gray whale that was found on a nearby beach in 2000.
+Being able to take in this sight, as well as the other displays throughout their exhibit hall, will bring a valuable perspective to your whale and wildlife expedition in the area.

 Seward